Refresh Your Look in 2022 with Dermal Fillers

 How are they different from Anti-Wrinkle Injections?

-Both dermal fillers and Botox are injected into the body to produce a younger appearance.
+Both dermal fillers and Anti-Wrinkle Injections are injected into the body to produce a younger appearance.
 However, there are several differences between the two.

-With Botox, the substances work by freezing the muscles.
+With Anti-Wrinkle Injections, the substances work by freezing the muscles.
 This eliminates wrinkles and reduces facial expressions.
-Over time, Botox has become more natural-looking, making it more difficult to tell it has been done.
+Over time, Anti-Wrinkle Injections has become more natural-looking, making it more difficult to tell it has been done.

 Dermal fillers work by plumping up the area in areas where elasticity and volume have been lost.
 They don’t freeze the muscles, instead, smoothing out the skin by inserting more volume into it.